haileytapia/portfolio/microsoft/qsharp-quickstart.md

 Learn how to write a basic Q# program that demonstrates entanglement, a key concept of quantum computing.

-When two or more [qubits](https://learn.microsoft.com/en-us/azure/quantum/concepts-the-qubit) are entangled, they share quantum information, which means whatever happens to one qubit also happens to the other.
-In this quickstart, you create a particular two-qubit entangled state called a Bell pair.
-In a Bell pair, if you measure one qubit in the
-∣0⟩ state, you know the other qubit is also in the ∣0⟩ state without measuring it.
+When two or more [qubits](https://learn.microsoft.com/en-us/azure/quantum/concepts-the-qubit) are entangled, they share quantum information, meaning whatever happens to one qubit also happens to the other.
+This quickstart focuses on a two-qubit entangled state called a Bell pair.
+In a Bell pair, if you measure one qubit in the ∣0⟩ state, you know the other qubit is also in the ∣0⟩ state without measuring it.
 For more information, see [Quantum entanglement](https://learn.microsoft.com/en-us/azure/quantum/concepts-entanglement).

 In this quickstart, you: